PDF Version: http://aspe.hhs.gov/daltcp/napa/bios.pdf (2 PDF pages)

 Congressman Moore is a former U.S. Representative for the Third District of Kansas.
 He served in Congress from 1998 to 2010.
 Since announcing his Alzheimer's disease diagnosis in 2011, Congressman Moore and his wife, Stephene, have activity supported local organizations that are fighting this disease.

 Ms. Mead is the Healthy Aging Coordinator for Oregon DHS-State Unit on Aging where she liaises with the state public health division to increasing health promotion and disease prevention strategies for older adults.
 Ms. Mead previously served as program director for the Alzheimer's Association in southeastern Virginia, worked in West Virginia on community public health and primary care projects, and served in the Peace Corps in West Africa.
 She is now a long-distance caregiver for her mother who has dementia.

-Ms. Woolfolk is a former teacher who served as a caregiver for both her mother and father, and has been caring for her husband for the past 11 years.
+Ms. Woolfolk is a former teacher who served as a caregiver for both her mother and father, and cared for her husband for the past 12 years.
 She actively participates in support groups for caregivers and has advocated on Capitol Hill for research funding and community supports for caregivers.
-She assisted in the Alameda County plan for Alzheimers disease and is known in the area for her conference presentations and work on these issues.
+She assisted in the Alameda County plan for Alzheimer's disease and is known in the area for her conference presentations and work on these issues.

 Top of Page